Backpacking with Ultralite Nalgene Bottles

 Backpacking with Ultralite Wide-Mouth Nalgene Bottles

 Ultralite Nalgene Bottles are 40% lighter weight than Transparent Nalgene Bottles which makes them a lot more attractive to use for backpacking.
 In the one-liter size, a wide-mouth Ultralite Nalgene, such as the one above, weighs 3.75 oz, while a transparent wide-mouth bottle weighs 6.25 oz.
-That 2.5 oz difference adds up if you carry two or three bottles at a time.
+That 2.5 oz difference increases if you carry two or three bottles at the same time.
 The Ultralite Nalgene bottles are made with high-density polyethylene, while the transparent ones are made with much heavier polycarbonate plastic, which explains the weight difference.

 While many backpackers and hikers carry 1L Smartwater bottles (1.4 oz) or other PET bottles instead of Nalgenes because they’re lighter weight and compatible with popular water filters, there’s still an argument to be made for carrying these white Ultralite Nalgene Bottles instead.
 While they do weigh more, they are far superior in terms of functional capabilities, including:

-• Much better durability over the long term (they last for years)
+• They have much better durability over the long term (they last for years)

 • You can put boiling hot water in them for drinks